ArtemisXD/ArtemisXD/README.md

 # Python-Experiment
-Just a test file for my learning of Python
+Just a test file for my learning of Python.
-Full of random experiments.
+Random experiments.